-We read a scripture verse every day in the month of December and discover that Jesus loves Forgiveness, Sacrifice, His Friends and Faith.
+We read a scripture verse every day in the month of December and discover that Jesus loves Faith, Sacrifice, His Friends and Feeding People.
 (Download the printable ReThinking Christmas Scripture list for free!)

-Towards the end of December, our family has a big birthday party for the Birthday Boy and gives him gifts we think he would be stoked about.
+Towards the end of December, our family has a big birthday party for the Birthday Boy.
+We all take a gift idea or two and the whole family delivers it together.

-Because Jesus loves The Lost, we get our cookies ready and ask Jesus to show us which person in our town needed to know he loves them.
+Jesus loves The Lost, so we get our cookies ready and ask Jesus to show us which person in our town needed to know he loves them.

-Because Jesus loves Serving, we stomp our cold feet and ring the red bell, collecting money for Salvation Army.
+Jesus loves Serving, so we stomp our cold feet and ring the red bell for Salvation Army.

-Because God loves The World, we rummage around for some ethnic clothes and pray over the world.
+Jesus loves The World, so we rummage around the house for any ethnic clothes and pray over the world.

 One of our favorite Christmas gifts over the years has been Generous Giving.
 We do our giving online through a few of our favorite organizations.
-All the kids chose their favorite project and have given clean water, baby formula, chickens, hospitals, wheelchairs, Bibles, warm clothes, education and honey bees.
+All of the kids page through magazines strewn around our living room and chose a project.
+They have given clean water, baby formula, chickens, hospitals, wheelchairs, Bibles, warm clothes, education and honey bees.

 What better way to celebrate Jesus then to give gifts?

-Yes, it does take a generous helping of intentionality.
-But we have found that he is worth it.
+Yes, it does take some intentionality.
+But we have found that Jesus is worth it.

-The way you and yours honor Jesus and observe his birth is likely different than the way me and mine do it.
-But maybe we can learn from each other and find what works well for our kids at the stages they are currently in.
+The way you and yours honor Jesus and observe his birth is likely different than the way me and mine do.
+But maybe we can stir up creativity in each other as we discover what works well for our kids at the stages they are currently in.

 We parents need each other.

-How are you going to celebrate our favorite birthday this year?
+How are you going to celebrate the favorite birthday this year?